wouterbeek/prolog_rdf/README.md

-As you can see this has used RDF's linked lists notation, RDF and XSD datatypes for the non-list elements, and nesting for the list elements:
+As you can see this has used RDF's linked lists notation, RDF and XSD datatypes for the non-list elements, and nesting for the list elements.
+Since we did not give a graph name the list is asserted in the default graph called `user`:

 ```prolog
 ?- rdf_print_graph(user).